awslabs/mxboard/README.md

 ```

 ## Examples
-Let's take a look at several simple examples demonstrating the use MXBoard logging APIs.
+Let's take a look at several simple examples demonstrating the use of MXBoard logging APIs.

 ### Scalar
 Scalar values are often plotted in terms of curves, such as training accuracy as time evolves.
 Here